Upgrading from a previous version

 If you need to check many computers, you can automate the process using the following PowerShell script:

-This can be run directly or called from a PowerShell script.
+This can be run directly from PowerShell, or called from another PowerShell script.
 It returns (or if run directly, displays) a PowerShell object enumerating the installed SSH Server instances and their properties such as versions and installation directories.

 Unattended activation code update